ksindi/ksindi.github.io/content/blog/engineering-archetypes.md

 AI is widening the gap, not closing it.
 Medics are evolving into orchestrators, directing fleets of AI agents across many small problems.
 Surgeons are using AI to strip away routine implementation and focus on the highest-leverage design choices.

-The biggest mistake companies make is pretending everyone is some blend of both.
-You don’t want medics designing authentication systems.
-You don’t want surgeons optimizing an internal tool used twice a month.
-The best startups recognize the bimodal reality.
-They give surgeons the space to design durable systems.
-They give medics the freedom to move quickly when fires break out.
-Survival depends on both.
-Precision in the OR.
-Speed on the battlefield.
+The biggest mistake companies make is forcing everyone into one mold.
+You don't want medics architecting authentication systems.
+You don't want surgeons spending days optimizing an internal tool used twice a month.
+The best startups balance both.
+They give surgeons the space to design durable systems and medics the freedom to move quickly when fires break out.
+Survival depends on both: precision in the operating room and speed on the battlefield.

 ---